Naturally resonant two-mediator model of self-interacting dark matter with decoupled relic abundance: Results: a consistent solution via resonant freeze-out

-The viable region spans approximately $m_\phi \in [12, 18]$~MeV and $y_\chi \in [0.28, 0.32]$, representing less than 1\% of the naively scanned parameter volume.
-This high degree of predictability is a key feature of this model.
+The viable region spans approximately $m_\phi \in [12, 18]$~MeV and $y_\chi \in [0.28, 0.32]$.
 The yellow stars indicate all parameter combinations that satisfy both constraints within our numerical accuracy, whereas the large green star marks our chosen benchmark point, which provides optimal agreement with astrophysical observations.
+Further details of the numerical implementation are provided in~\ref{app:numerical_implementation}.